-Just as Central Banks started seeing the light at the end of the tunnel in the form of softening inflation rates, another crisis was brewing in the US financial system.
-Over the course of a few weeks in March 2023, two US Banks collapsed due to a run on their deposits.
+After almost two years of abundant liquidity, inflation was already inching up prior to the start of the Financial Year.
+Governments around the world were starting to get wary of the elevated inflation rates, looking at ways to wean their respective economies off the surplus liquidity and engineer a soft landing.
+It was in this backdrop that commodity prices spiked suddenly due to geo-political tensions.
+US, UK and many developed economies saw persistently high inflation rates.
+The run on their deposits.
 The regulator responded immediately to contain the situation with the FDIC stepping in to calm depositors' nerves.
 Close on the heels of the disruption, we saw the winding up of another global Bank through a merger with its closest competitor with the assistance of the country's Government.
 Ongoing developments in this sector shows that we may not be out of the woods yet.